MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 All in all, the concept of the MQTT publish-subscribe pattern or simply MQTT pub-sub includes three types of parties:

-• publisher – a client (device) that posts information onto a self chosen topic.
+- publisher – a client (device) that posts information on a self-chosen topic.

-• MQTT broker – a party that receives packets from publishers, checks for settings, and then forwards them to subscribers.
-Learn more about all steps that the broker has to complete.
+- MQTT broker – a party that receives packets from publishers, checks for settings, and then forwards them to subscribers.
+Learn more about all the steps that the broker has to complete.

 At first glance, everything looks clear since one client publishes, and the other client receives.
-However, the publisher does not send information directly to the subscriber. 😳
+However, the publisher does not send information directly to the subscriber. š³

 So, in our coffee maker example, the MQTT communication looks as follows: